pmiguelpinto90/ShiftDisplay/README.md

   `alignment`: is the alignment of the value on the display;
   optional, constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if not defined, the default is ALIGN_RIGHT for numbers, ALIGN_LEFT for text;
+  if not defined, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text;
   if the value is a float or double number, decimalPlaces has to be defined before alignment.

   `decimalPlaces`: is the number of digits following the decimal point;